tesseractcollective/react-graphql/README.md

 * Copy path : Right click and select "copy path"
 * Install via file: In the target project run `pnpm add PASTE_PATH_TO_TGZ`

-This will override the existing version of react-graphl in that project with the one you built on disk.
+This will override the existing version of react-graphql in that project with the one you built on disk.

 Repeat as needed.